MirceaMacarie/Bug_Reports/README.md

 **Steps to reproduce:**
 1. Go on https://www.primariapn.ro/
-2. Click on Online account creation procedure button ("Procedură creare cont online") from the right menu of the home page
+2. Click on "Online account creation procedure" button ("Procedură creare cont online") from the right menu of the home page

 **Expected result:** The steps for creating a new account are expected to be described as clearly as possible, and to be completed exclusively online by the user.